 Program Highlights

-The Bachelor of Arts in individualized studies degree is a baccalaureate degree program structured to meet the general educational needs of learners in the liberal arts.
+The Bachelor of Arts in Individualized Studies degree is a baccalaureate degree program structured to meet the general educational needs of learners in the liberal arts.
 For students with previous post-secondary education, the program affords students the opportunity to receive up to 90 transfer credits.
 It is important to note, however, some transferred credits may not count toward degree requirements.
 Students may choose to pursue a single- or double-specialization, allowing them in-depth study in an area related to their career aspirations.
 The result is a degree program that suits the needs of students who desire a broad education experience and/or possess traditional course work experience that can be equated with credit-bearing courses.

 Students completing the requirements for the Bachelor of Arts in Individualized Studies degree will be required to demonstrate proficiency in a number of subject areas and related skills such as the following: